kinesiatricssxilm14/Repo2Run_Rebuttal_4/README.md

 # Repo2Run_Rebuttal
+The code of Repo2Run is at link: https://anonymous.4open.science/r/Repo2Run-Anonymous-4AB8

 Rebuttal Table 1: Analysis of 59 failed cases in Repo2Run.
 The first three categories (45.8%) primarily fail due to external factors, while the latter two categories (54.2%) are unable to be configured successfully within the allotted time due to excessive dependencies and extensive tests inherent to the repositories.